 the assessment or observation is actually occurring at the same time the other service component or subcomponent is being provided

-Example: An occupational therapist observes and assesses an individual's fine motor skills while the individual receives day habilitation services.
-A program provider may submit a service claim for both occupational therapy and day habilitation for the overlapping time period because billable activity for both day habilitation and occupational therapy was occurring at the same time.
+Example: An occupational therapist observes and assesses an individual's fine motor skills while the individual receives on-site individualized skills and socialization services.
+A program provider may submit a service claim for both occupational therapy and on-site individualized skills and socializationfor the overlapping time period because billable activity for both on-site individualized skills and socializationand occupational therapy was occurring at the same time.

-Example: A physical therapist conducts range of motion exercises with an individual who is assigned a LON 1 while the individual receives in-home day habilitation services.
-A program provider may not submit a service claim for both physical therapy and in-home day habilitation for the overlapping time period because the physical therapy activities were not an assessment or observation of the individual.
+Example: A physical therapist conducts range of motion exercises with an individual who is assigned a LON 1 while the individual receives in-home individualized skills and socialization services.
+A program provider may not submit a service claim for both physical therapy and in-home individualized skills and socialization for the overlapping time period because the physical therapy activities were not an assessment or observation of the individual.

-Example: An individual receives day habilitation from 8:00 a.m.-9:00 a.m.
-A speech therapist provides speech therapy to an individual at the day habilitation site from 9:00 a.m.-10:00 a.m., but the individual is unable to participate in the day habilitation activities while the therapy is provided.
-The individual receives day habilitation again from 10:00 a.m.-11:00 a.m.
-A program provider may submit a service claim of speech therapy for the time period, from 9:00 a.m.-10:00 a.m. (four units) and for day habilitation for the time periods from 8:00 a.m.
-9:00 a.m. and 10:00 a.m.-11:00 a.m. (.25 units).
+Example: An individual receives on-site individualized skills and socialization from 8:00 a.m.-9:00 a.m.
+A speech therapist provides speech therapy to an individual at the on-site individualized skills and socialization site from 9:00 a.m.-10:00 a.m., but the individual is unable to participate in the on-site individualized skills and socialization activities while the therapy is provided.
+The individual receives on-site individualized skills and socialization again from 10:00 a.m.-11:00 a.m.
+A program provider may submit a service claim of speech therapy for the time period, from 9:00 a.m.-10:00 a.m. (one unit) and for on-site individualized skills and socialization for the time periods from 8:00 a.m.
+9:00 a.m. and 10:00 a.m.-11:00 a.m. (two units).

-Service Provider of Respite and In-Home Respite A service provider of respite or in-home respite may provide a service to an individual at the same time a service provider of professional therapies, registered nursing, licensed vocational nursing, specialized registered nursing, specialized licensed vocational nursing, day habilitation, in-home day habilitation, employment assistance, or supported employment provides a service to the same individual.
+Service Provider of Respite and In-Home Respite A service provider of respite or in-home respite may provide a service to an individual at the same time a service provider of professional therapies, registered nursing, licensed vocational nursing, specialized registered nursing, specialized licensed vocational nursing, on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization, employment assistance, or supported employment provides a service to the same individual.

 Service Provider of Transportation as a Community Support Activity A service provider of transportation as a community support activity may perform an in person service for an individual at the same time a service provider of professional therapies, registered nursing, licensed vocational nursing, specialized registered nursing, specialized licensed vocational nursing, and Community First Choice Personal Assistance Services/Habilitation (CFC PAS/HAB) provides a service to the same individual.